 The organisation has a strategy for mitigating the shortage of skilled construction workers, which includes:

-- Working with schools and colleges to highlight to young people, particularly groups that are currently under-represented, the benefits of working in construction and to encourage them to work in the industry
+- Working with schools and colleges to highlight to young people, particularly groups that are currently under-represented such as women and ethnic minorities, the benefits of working in construction and to encourage them to work in the industry

-- Encouraging these institutions to run courses leading to relevant qualifications, including the Built Environment GCSE, should this be introduced
+- Encouraging these institutions to run courses leading to relevant qualifications that are relevant to today's needs, including the Built Environment GCSE, should this be introduced, and to remove barriers to entry

 - Developing links with the nearest planned skills hub, which could be used both to improve the skills of the current workforce and as a source of potential new recruits